ramakarl/voxelizer/README.md

 This code is licensed CC0, public domain.
 (Interface helpers are BSD 3-clause)
 <br><br>
 The interface lets you move the vertices of the triangle.<br>
-Use A,S,D,F or space to change the technique.
+Use 1,2,3,4 keys to change the Algorithm.
 <br><br>
 Code gives the basic math for the 3D voxelization of a triangle.
 <br><br>